Richard Gartner

 Richard B. Gartner (born in New York City ca. 1947) is a clinical psychologist who was trained both as a family therapist and an interpersonal psychoanalyst.
-One of the founders of MaleSurvivor: the National Organization on Male Sexual Victimization [www.malesurvivor.org], he is a Past President of the organization and now chairs its advisory board.
+One of the founders of MaleSurvivor: the National Organization on Male Sexual Victimization, he is a Past President of the organization and now chairs its advisory board.
 He is known for his research and clinical work in the area of child sexual abuse against boys and its aftermath for them as men.

 Career

-Richard Gartner is a graduate of the William Alanson White Institute for Psychiatry, Psychoanalysis, and Psychiatry (wawhite.org) in New York City, founded its Sexual Abuse Service and served as the Service's director from 1994 to 2005.
-He is also a training and supervising analyst and on the faculty of the White Institute.
+Gartner is a graduate of the William Alanson White Institute for Psychiatry, Psychoanalysis, and Psychiatry (wawhite.org) in New York City, founded its Sexual Abuse Service, and served as the Service's director from 1994 to 2005.